 Your guests will have worked up an appetite on the dance floor by the time they leave for the night.
 Send them home with a midnight snack (anything from shoestring fries to popcorn) to eat in their hotel for a favor that will actually get used.

 What guest doesn't appreciate a sweet treat?
 Jackson suggests surprising guests with a turndown service when they arrive back at their hotel following the rehearsal dinner.
 "The turndown service included a special note from the bride and groom and their favorite local doughnuts to be enjoyed as a late-night snack or morning treat," Jackson says.
 Other confections to consider include a trio of macarons, a cupcake, a warm cookie, or gourmet chocolates.

 Want to create an unusual color scheme?
-Take cues from the works of a color-happy artist such as Rothko, Van Gogh, or Pollock.
+Take cues from the works of color-happy artists such as Rothko, Van Gogh, or Pollock.
 "Don't be afraid to play with color, pattern, and shape," Jackson says.
-"I love bold color, like a palette of jewel tones mixed with softer pastels.
-Also, a pop of an unexpected color—like chartreuse—can make an otherwise neutral palette really stand out."
+"I love bold colors, like a palette of jewel tones mixed with softer pastels.
+Also, a pop of unexpected color—like chartreuse—can make an otherwise neutral palette really stand out."

-Show your florist photos of your mother’s bouquet so a florist can design a similar one, like this white ‘80s-inspired cascading bouquet.
-Chat it over with your photographer first but another cool idea is to recreate a special wedding moment (like the cake cutting or the wedding exit) from your parents' nuptials.
+Show your florist photos of your mother’s bouquet so a florist can design a similar one, like this white, 1980s-inspired cascading bouquet.
+Chat it over with your photographer first, but another cool idea is to recreate a special wedding moment (like the cake cutting or the wedding exit) from your parents' nuptials.